da-harshilpatel/Bellabeat_case_study/README.md

 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

-## Phase 2: Prepare - Description of datasets used
+## Phase 2: Prepare - Datasets used
 ### Prepare
   -This project uses public data to explore the daily habits of smart device users.
 The dataset, available on Kaggle, includes personal fitness tracker data from thirty Fitbit users who consented to share their minute-level data.
 This dataset encompasses various metrics such as physical activity, heart rate, and sleep monitoring.
 It provides detailed information on daily activities, steps taken, and heart rate, offering valuable insights into users’ habits.